afar-state/afar/libs/fetch/README.md

 The terminology used for this library is from train tracks - a **Tie** is a rectangular support for the rails in railroad tracks.
 It supports the rails.

-I see what this library achieves similar to that - something that helps build a solid _rail road_ for network calls on which requests go through and responses come back.
-It also saves a (very) few bytes from the library `¯\_(ツ)_/¯`
+I see what this library achieves as something similar to that - it helps build a solid _rail road_ for network calls on which requests go through and responses come back.
+This name also saves a (very) few bytes from the library `¯\_(ツ)_/¯`

 This package is an es module.